grewal16/low_level_design/README.md

     class PlayingPieceO {
         +PlayingPieceO()
     }
-    class PieceType {
+    enum PieceType {
-        <<enum>>
         X
         O
     }

-    Main --> TicTacToe : instantiates
-    TicTacToe "1" --> "1" Board : controls
+    TicTacToe --> "1" Board
-    TicTacToe "1" --> "*" Player : manages
+    TicTacToe --> "2..*" Player
-    Player "1" --> "1" PlayingPiece : owns
+    Player --> "1" PlayingPiece
-    Board "1" --> "*" PlayingPiece : contains
+    Board "1" *-- "0..*" PlayingPiece : contains
     PlayingPiece <|-- PlayingPieceX
     PlayingPiece <|-- PlayingPieceO
-    PlayingPiece "1" --> "1" PieceType : has
+    PlayingPiece --> "1" PieceType
 ```

 ## ⚙️ Configuration & Deployment
-This project is a standalone Java application built with Maven.
-No external configurations or deployments are strictly necessary beyond a Java Development Kit (JDK) and Maven.
+This project is a standalone Java application configured with Maven.
+No complex deployment setup or environment variables are required beyond a Java Development Kit (JDK) and Maven.

 ## ⚡ Quick Start Guide
-To get the Tic-Tac-Toe game up and running locally, follow these simple steps:
+To get the Tic-Tac-Toe game up and running:

-1.  **Clone the repository:**
+1.  **Clone the Repository:**
     ```bash
     git clone https://github.com/grewal16/low_level_design.git
     cd low_level_design/TicTacToe
     ```

-2.  **Build the project using Maven:**
+2.  **Build the Project:**
+    Use Maven to compile the source code and package it into an executable JAR.
     ```bash
     mvn clean install
     ```

-3.  **Run the compiled JAR file:**
+3.  **Run the Game:**
+    Execute the generated JAR file.
     ```bash
     java -jar target/TicTacToe-1.0-SNAPSHOT.jar
     ```
-    Follow the prompts in your console to play the game!
+    Follow the on-screen prompts to play the game!